ScratMan/HASmartThermostat/README.md

 * **output_max** (Optional): Sets the maximum value for control output to match the heating controller.
 In example, when controlling a valve, it may not accept a value of 100 as maximum, and 99 may be used instead (default 100).
 USE WITH CAUTION!
+* **output_precision** (Optional): Sets the precision (number of decimals) of the `control_output` value (default 1).
+This setting may be useful when driving a valve that takes integer values as input for example, by setting the parameter to 0 to round the PID output to integers.
 * **out_clamp_low** (Optional): Allows clamping the minimum value of control output.
 It allows to keep a minimum heating whatever the temperature is (default 0).
 USE WITH CAUTION!
 * **out_clamp_high** (Optional): Allows clamping the maximum value of control output.
 Can be used